Qyrus > Resources > Blogs > Feature Friday – Effortlessly Test Web and Mobile Apps by Making API Calls From Your Scripts

 Feature Friday – Effortlessly Test Web and Mobile Apps by Making API Calls From Your Scripts

 We all hate it.
 What, you ask?
 Having to go to two stores in order to pick up everything you need.
-Whether that be for a dinner or a party, we all hate having to go to multiple places just to fulfill our needs.
-One store has chicken and bread?
+Whether that be for dinner or a party, we all hate having to go to multiple places just to fulfill our needs.
+One store has chicken and bread.
 Well, they don’t have avocados.
-The next store has avocadoes, but not the certain spicy sauce you’re looking for?
+The next store has avocados, but not the certain spicy sauce you’re looking for.
 On to the next one!
 At Qyrus, we’re here to put a stop to that!
 Well, not for groceries, but for your testing needs!

-A brand new feature that helps cut down the amount of navigation and different services you need to navigate to has entered the Qyrus workspace.
+A brand-new feature that helps cut down on the amount of navigation and different services you need to navigate to has entered the Qyrus workspace.
 Users are now enabled to make API calls directly from web and mobile test scripts.
-This means, rather than having to create this type of test in the Component service, this same functionality can be achieved in a single testing service, thus cutting down the amount of running around you have to do on the platform.
+This means that rather than having to create this type of test in the component service, this same functionality can be achieved in a single testing service, thus cutting down on the amount of running around you have to do on the platform.
 To hear more about it, we’re joined by Tim and Suraj from the Qyrus team!

 Tell us more about Qyrus’ ability to call APIs during test execution.